razamobin/daily-todo/README.md

 ![App Screenshot](assets/images/screen3.png)

-1. Clone the repo:
+1. clone the repo:

     ```
     git clone https://github.com/razamobin/daily-todo.git
     ```

-2. Create your .env at the root of the project with the following environment variables:
+2. create your .env at the root of the project. you can copy .env.example as a reference and make some tweaks:

     - OPENAI_API_KEY='sk-my-project-123'
     - BEARER_TOKEN: a shared secret between the golang and python backends
-    - (Add any other required environment variables here)

-    Use .env.example as a reference.
+    - there are a bunch more vars but you can leave the rest as is if you just want to get started

-3. Run Docker Compose to build and start the app:
+3. run Docker Compose to build and start the app:

     ```
     docker compose up --build
     ```

-4. Create the AI assistant with curl:
+4. create the AI assistant with curl:

     ```
     curl -X POST http://localhost:5001/api/create-assistant